z-Endeavor/Internet-Draft/draft-ietf-traffic-shaping.md

 *  Options(OPT): 4-bits.
 Indicating the synchronous traffic scheduling shaping technology scheme used.
 *  Flag: 1-bit.
 Used to record whether the contents of this protocol have reached their maximum length.
-*  Fill Bit length(FB): 3-bit.
+*  Fill Bit Length(FBL): 3-bit.
 The number of bits used to record the padding at the end of the protocol is 0 to 7 bits to ensure that the total length of the definition content is an integer multiple of 8 bits, which is compatible with the subsequent adaptation in the IPv6 extension header.
 The actual length of the control information is obtained by parsing the length of the padding bits to facilitate the reading and processing of the network control device.
 The padding method is to set all the padding bits at the end to 0.
 *  Control Information: Variable length.
 Used to carry the network control information necessary for the use of a specific scheduling and shaping mechanism, in a format and content determined by the specific scheduling and shaping mechanism.
 The standard control frame format of each specific scheduling shaping mechanism is used to ensure the integrity of the control information to complete the standard adaptation to various network devices.